anyone2/IndigoPlugin-Voice-Monkey/README.md

 For more information and installation instructions for 'alexa_remote_control', please visit the following page: [https://github.com/thorsten-gehrig/alexa-remote-control](https://github.com/thorsten-gehrig/alexa-remote-control).
 Note that the installation and configuration of 'alexa_remote_control' is optional - the Voice Monkey capabilities mentioned earlier will work without it.

-Please use version v0.20d of the project file, available here](https://github.com/thorsten-gehrig/alexa-remote-control/blob/67610c7b282ff2b45b2b39d6713890abef38e463/alexa_remote_control.sh).
+Please use version v0.20d of the project file, [available here](https://github.com/thorsten-gehrig/alexa-remote-control/blob/67610c7b282ff2b45b2b39d6713890abef38e463/alexa_remote_control.sh).
 This version is compatible with macOS and contains all the features of the project.
 Note that version v0.20e, released on 2022-06-29, is not compatible with macOS and does not offer any additional features compared to v0.20d.

 ## Supported Features: (with alexa_remote_control installed)